lohithkola06/ShotIQ/README.md

 ### Production notes
 - **Supabase**: set `SUPABASE_URL` and `SUPABASE_KEY` (service role) so the API can read the `shots` table and call the RPCs.
-- **Redis caching**: set `REDIS_URL` (e.g., Upstash/Redis Cloud) to cache players/years/stats responses for faster first-loads.
-If unset, the API falls back to an in-process cache.
 - **Model file**: ensure `models/shot_model_xgb.pkl` is present in the deploy.
 - **Shots paging/binning**: for large careers, use the paged or binned shots endpoints to keep charts fast (see API section).